egberts/egberts.github.io-src/content/articles/vim-debugging.md

 * [Advanced Syntax Highlighting](https://learnvimscriptthehardway.stevelosh.com/chapters/46.html)
 * [Even More Advanced Syntax Highlighting](https://learnvimscriptthehardway.stevelosh.com/chapters/47.html)

-Last two were really all we need but still woefully inadequate for a rapid startup toward the robust debugging session of its syntax file.
+Last two were all we need but still woefully inadequate for a rapid startup toward the robust debugging session of its syntax file.

 The more changes I made to my copy of the stock Vim syntax file, the more I realized that I've got something brand new forming.

 None of the existing stock syntax exist anymore.
 It's morphed enough to be on its own but with an MIT License.

 I had extracted, revised and published over 143 pseudo-BNF (Backus-Naur Form) syntax diagrams.
-Many were analyzed directly from the ISC Bind9 source code due to the poor Bind documentation.
-Since I've incorporated so many times more syntaxes than the stock Vim `named` syntax file had, I have renamed file as `bind-named.vim` in order not to conflict with the stock Vim syntax (`syntax/named.vim`) file.
+Diagrams were hand-created directly from the ISC Bind9 source code due to the poor Bind documentation.
+Since I've incorporated more syntaxes than the stock Vim `named` syntax file had, I have renamed file as `bind-named.vim` in order not to conflict with the stock Vim syntax (`syntax/named.vim`) file.

 Reloading New Changes
 ---------------------
-As one makes a change to its Vim syntax file (now called `syntax/bind-named.vim`) in 1st terminal session, you need to refresh the viewing (2nd) terminal session just to view your new syntaxes.
+As one makes a change to its Vim syntax file (now called `syntax/bind-named.vim`) in 1st terminal session, you need to refresh the viewing (2nd) terminal session to view your new syntaxes.

-One method of view refresh is to perform exiting the current Vim edit session on the target file being highlighted (`named.conf`), and then restarting the same Vim editor session.
+One method of view refresh is to perform exiting the current Vim edit session on the target file highlighted (`named.conf`), and then restarting the same Vim editor session.

 These steps have become rather tedious as: